tomlowndes/tomlowndes.github.io/_drafts/my-second-brain.md

 ![alt text](/assets/img/uploads/Dashboard-notion.png)

 From top to bottom its laid out in most important to least.
 The first thing is a pomodoro timer, an interesting system to carve our time to concentrate with scheduled breaks to avoid burnout.

+Below that is my Tasks and Project pages.
+Each Project gets a project number (Pro-#) this allows any associated files and folders to be easily found on my computer.

+Tasks shows the associated tasks for each project.